swcarpentry/good-enough-practices-in-scientific-computing/index.md

 ## Introduction

-Two years ago we wrote a paper called
+Two years ago a group of researchers involved in [Software Carpentry][swc-website] and [Data Carpentry][dc-website] wrote a paper called "[Best Practices for Scientific Computing][best-practices]".
+It was well received,
-*[Best Practices for Scientific Computing][best-practices]* That might have been misguided: many novices find the catalog intimidating, and by definition, the "best" are a minority, so "best practices" are what only a minority does.
+but in retrospect it might have been misguided: many novices found its catalog of tools and techniques intimidating, and by definition, the "best" are a minority, so "best practices" are what only a minority does.

-This paper therefore looks instead at "good enough" practices, i.e., at the minimum set of recommendations we address to every researcher.
+This paper therefore looks instead at "good enough" practices ([1](#footnote-1)), i.e., at the minimum set of practices we believe every researcher can and should adopt.
-(Note that English lacks a good word for this:
-"mediocre" and "sufficient" aren't exactly right.)
 It draws inspiration from several sources, including:

+*   Matthew Gentzkow and Jesse Shapiro's
+    "[Code and Data for the Social Sciences: A Practitioner's Guide][gentzkow-shapiro]"
 *   William Stafford Noble's
     "[A Quick Guide to Organizing Computational Biology Projects][noble-rules]"
 *   Titus Brown's
     "[How to grow a sustainable software development process][brown-sustainable]"
-*   Matthew Gentzkow and Jesse Shapiro's
-    "[Code and Data for the Social Sciences: A Practitioner's Guide][gentzkow-shapiro]"
 *   Hadley Wickham's
     "[Tidy Data][wickham-tidy]"
 *   Justin Kitzes' notes on